t-d-k/LibreCrypt/docs/plausible_deniability.md

 ### Hidden Volumes
 </A>

-More advanced transparent systems go one step further: support for 'hidden' volumes (as DoxBox does).
+More advanced transparent systems go one step further: support for 'hidden' volumes (as LibreCrypt does).

-Here, you have a "normal" DoxBox filled with data that you are prepared to disclose to an attacker.
-Opening the Box with a different password causes DoxBox to read a different part of the file containing the DoxBox; giving access to a separate "hidden" DoxBox.
+Here, you have a "normal" container filled with data that you are prepared to disclose to an attacker.
+Opening the Container with a different password causes LibreCrypt to read a different part of the file containing the container; giving access to a separate "hidden" container.

-Here the concept of "plausible deniability" is much stronger; theoretically an attacker is not able to determine (let alone prove) whether or not such a hidden DoxBox is present.
+Here the concept of "plausible deniability" is much stronger; theoretically an attacker is not able to determine (let alone prove) whether or not such a hidden container is present.

-However, the implementation of such "hidden DoxBoxes" is not as easy as it may seem at first.
+However, the implementation of such "hidden containers" is not as easy as it may seem at first.

 The host file may well have been created by writing zeros to your HDD in order to generate a large enough file.
 Any hidden volume stored within such a host file will stand out from the 'background'.
-The hidden Box will appear as a large amount of high-entropy data, stuck in the middle of the file; interrupting the neat pattern of zeros, and an attacker will know a hidden Box exists.
+The hidden Container will appear as a large amount of high-entropy data, stuck in the middle of the file; interrupting the neat pattern of zeros, and an attacker will know a hidden Container exists.

-So in order for this approach to be successful, the DoxBox file must be initialised by writing it with data indistinguishable from encrypted data.
+So in order for this approach to be successful, the LibreCrypt container file must be initialised by writing it with data indistinguishable from encrypted data.
 This background data is sometimes referred to as 'chaff'.

 The 'chaff' cannot be just pseudo-random data; pseudo-random data can potentially be distinguished from encrypted data, and even be predictable.
 In this case, the hidden volume will appear as high-entropy data against a pattern formed by the pseudo-random data.

 Truly random data is difficult to generate in large quantities using a computer.
 However data produced by a 'cryptographically secure pseudorandom number generator' (CSPRNG) is thought to be indistinguishable from random data and, importantly, from encrypted data without cracking the cypher.<1--TODO:ref-->

-So to attain plausible deniability, DoxBox automatically overwrites any host file or partition, when its created, with the output from a CSPRNG.
+So to attain plausible deniability, LibreCrypt automatically overwrites any host file or partition, when its created, with the output from a CSPRNG.

 The CSPRNG data is produced by encrypting pseudorandom data using a truly random key.